spokestack/spokestack.io/content/docs/Machine Learning/wakeword-models.md

 ### Description

-The detection model is a binary classifier that outputs a posterior probability that the wakeword was detected.
-The architecture of this model is opaque to the wakeword trigger at runtime and may vary, but it must be constrained to be compatible with [tflite](https://www.tensorflow.org/lite/) and [core.ml](https://developer.apple.com/documentation/coreml) and fast enough to run in soft real time on all supported devices.
+The detection model is a binary classifier that outputs a posterior probability that the wake word was detected.
+The architecture of this model is opaque to the wake word trigger at runtime and may vary, but it must be constrained to be compatible with [tflite](https://www.tensorflow.org/lite/) and [core.ml](https://developer.apple.com/documentation/coreml) and fast enough to run in soft real time on all supported devices.

 ### Input/Output